 SICO INDIANS.
 This name is known from a single Spanish missionary report (1691), which indicates that the Sicos were neighbors of the Hasinai tribes of eastern Texas.
 It is said that the Sico Indians lived an unspecified distance southwest of the Hasinais.
 The affiliations of the Sicos remain undetermined.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SICO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms29), accessed November 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Sico Indians," accessed February 19, 2017, http://www.tshaonline.org/handbook/online/articles/bms29.